inabajunmr/anyconf/README.md

 ### Editor Configuration

-Default editor is vim.
+The default editor is Vim.
-If you want to use vscode and you can launch it by `code` command, you can configure it on `~/.anyconf/configs.yml` like following example.
+If you want to use vscode and you can launch it by `code` command, you can configure it on `~/.anyconf/configs.yml` like the following example.

 ```
 editor: code